-- (A) Use of agents, including but not limited to Preferred Provider Organizations (PPO) networks, bill review companies, third party administrators (TPAs) and case management companies, shall not relieve the employer or insurer from their legal responsibilities for compliance with these Rules. - (B) Payment for billed services identified in the Medical Fee Schedule shall not exceed those scheduled rates and fees, or the provider's actual billed charges, whichever is less.
+- (A) Use of agents, including but not limited to Preferred Provider Organizations (PPO) networks, bill review companies, third party administrators (TPAs) and case management companies, shall not relieve the employer or insurer from their legal responsibilities for compliance with these Rules. - (B) Payment for billed services identified in the Medical Fee Schedule shall not exceed those scheduled rates and fees, or the provider's actual billed charges, whichever is less. - (C) Payment for billed services not identified or identified but without established value in the Medical Fee Schedule shall require prior authorization from the payer as set forth in section 16-10, Prior Authorization, except when the billed non-established valued service or procedure is an emergency or a payment mechanism under Rule 18 is identifiable, but not explicit.
+Examples of the prior authorization request exception(s) include ambulance bills or supply bills that are covered under Rule18-6(H) with an identified payment mechanism.

-- (C) Payment for billed services not identified or identified but without established value, by report (BR) and relativity not established (RNE), in the Medical Fee Schedule shall require prior authorization from the payer as set forth in section 16-9, Prior Authorization, except when the billed non-established valued service or procedure is an emergency or a payment mechanism under Rule 18 is identifiable, but not explicit.
-Examples of the prior authorization request exception(s) include ambulance bills or supply bills that are covered under Rule18-6(H) with an identified payment mechanism. - Similar established code values from the Medical Fee Schedule, recommended by the requesting physician, shall govern the maximum fee value payment. - (D) Any payer contesting a provider's treatment shall follow the procedures as outlined under section 16-10, Contest of a Request for Prior Authorization, or section 16-11, Payment of Medical Benefits. - (E) The payer should note that the current in-effect International Classification of Diseases (ICD) codes, when submitted, shall not be used to establish the work relatedness of an injury or treatment.
+Similar established code values from the Medical Fee Schedule, recommended by the requesting physician, shall govern the maximum fee value payment.

+- (D) Any payer contesting a provider's treatment shall follow the procedures as outlined under section 16-11, Contest of a Request for Prior Authorization, or section 16-12, Payment of Medical Benefits. - (E) International Classification of Diseases (ICD) codes shall not be used to establish the work relatedness of an injury or treatment.